Dozsoybootcamp/air-watch_team5/README.md

     - **Request**: Used to handle incoming HTTP requests.
 - **Chart.js:** For creating chart visualizations.
 - **HTML**: Language used to create web pages.
+- **Javascript**: Language used to add dynamic and interactive scripting to webpages.
 - **CSS**: Language used to define presentation and style of web pages.
 - **Prerequisites:**
     - Python 3.8+